davidjungermann/SonarWars/README.md

 # SonarWars
-Game for Advanced interaction design MAMN01
+Game for Advanced interaction design MAMN01 at LTH.